Harry Nkumbula: After independence

 During the last days of the Federation, the ANC had been largely confined to Nkumbula's regional base in the southern province.
 Although the party won seats in Western Province during the general elections of 1968, Nkumbula had little to offer the Zambian public.
 When Kaunda moved to convert Zambia into a one-party state, Nkumbula capitulated.
 He signed a document called the Choma Declaration on 27 June 1973 and announced that he was joining UNIP.
 The ANC ceased to exist after the dissolution of parliament in October 1973.
 Some have alleged that Kaunda "bought off" Nkumbula by offering him an emerald mine.
-However, the fact that the emerald mine did not enter his possession until 1975 suggests that this allegation is false.
+However, the fact that the emerald mine did not enter his possession until 1975 casts doubt on this allegation.
 Nkumbula's last prominent political action was an ill-fated attempt, together with Simon Kapwepwe, to stand against Kaunda for Zambia's one-party presidential nomination in 1978.
 Both Nkumbula and Kapwepwe were outmaneuvered by Kaunda, who secured the nomination while the two of them disappeared from Zambia's political scene.

 Nkumbula died on 8 October 1983, aged 67.

 His son Baldwin Nkumbula was also a politician.
 He was widely tipped to become the next president of Zambia until his death in a road accident.